moorepants/dissertation/control.rst

    which I assume are of a rider controlling the bicycle with and without the automatic controller activated.
-Their human torque accounting is based off of a estimation of the human torque from the steer motor torque, rather than explicity measuring the human's torque input.
+Their human torque accounting is based off of a estimation of the human torque from the steer motor torque, rather than explicitly measuring the human's torque input.
 [Miyagishi2006]_
-   Another one on the honda robot, but probably in Japanese.
+   Another one on the Honda robot, but probably in Japanese.
 [Yamakita2006]_
    implements a modified controller from the one presented in [Yamakita2005]_ with an additional :math:`H_\inf` controller.
 They show some successful roll